Saransh-cpp/Saransh-cpp.github.io/_posts/2022-07-27-fluxml-tw-pt1.md

     <img src="https://miro.medium.com/max/1006/0*8kn0CXy4r7I1OXw6.jpg" width="50%"/>
 </p>

-Some of `Flux`’s public API is also undocumented, or has a relatively less clear documentation.
+Some of `Flux`’s public API was undocumented, or had a relatively less clear documentation.
 For example, most of the neural network layers provided by `Flux` have two constructors — one for initializing layers with pre-defined weights and biases and another for generating weights and biases from a distribution.
 In most cases, only one constructor was documented, and the other was not.

 Other such instance of missing docstrings was `Flux`‘s manual.
 Here the docstrings were present in the codebase, but they were not present in the manual.
 Such cases were solved by adding the docstrings to the manual or creating a new section for such missing docstrings.

 In addition to `Flux`, other packages under FluxML also had a similar problem.
 Some of these packages like `NNLib.jl`, `Zygote.jl`, `Optimisers.jl`, `Functors.jl`, and `MLUtils.jl` (under `JuliaML`) were also referenced in `Flux`‘s documentation.
 The missing docstrings in these packages were transmitted to `Flux`‘s docs, resulting in even more missing docstrings.

 All the missing docstrings have now been added to the respective manuals and functions, including that of other `FluxML` packages!

 ## Broken documentation